eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

   of identity.
 If so, that Relying Party SHALL accept any valid and authentic mDL, regardless of the mobile device it is installed on.
-If the Relying Party were to make its own independent assessment of the security of the User’s device, there is a possibility that an mDL will not be accepted, even though it is valid.
+If the Relying Party were to make its own independent assessment of the security of the User's device, there is a possibility that an mDL will not be accepted, even though it is valid.
 That would be confusing to Users and might diminish their trust in the EUDI Wallet Instance as well as the attestation.